Friday, July 17, 2020

 Dave smiling at our progress

 The results are more than worth the labor required to uncover the beauty of finished teak.
 If the past repeats itself I know it won't go unnoticed.
-When mystic is dressed in her Sunday finest coat, we get a whole lot of attention.
+When Mystic is dressed in her Sunday finest coat, we get a whole lot of attention.
 For an old girl, she sure cleans up nice!

 2 comments: